- Access Port Protection (APPROTECT)

 A layer of the Bluetooth LE protocol stack comprised of multiple (non real-time) network and transport protocols enabling applications to communicate with peer devices in a standard and interoperable way.

-A line of development composed of a sequence of commits.
+A line of development composed of a sequence of Git commits.

 A single-frequency electromagnetic wave that can be modulated in amplitude, frequency, or phase to convey information.